Boston College Scholarships (2025–2026)

 Boston College does not publish admission-based automatic merit tiers for first-year students.
 BC’s primary academic merit award is competitive (see Presidential Scholars in the next section), and most institutional aid is need-based.

 Note: Boston College partners with the Stamps Scholars Program through its competitive Gabelli Presidential Scholars Program.
-Learn how Stamps works here: Stamps Scholarship.
+More on Stamps: Stamps Scholarship.

 Range/explanation note: Not applicable — BC does not publish automatic merit tiers.

-Estimates disclaimer: Not applicable — no GPA/test-based auto-merit bands to estimate.
+Estimates disclaimer: Not applicable — no GPA/test-based merit bands to estimate.

 Automatic Merit FAQs